snwfdhmp/liquipedia-to-ical/README.md

 <img src="https://i.imgur.com/LYT2wIt.png" alt="Example Calendar Event" width="484">

-**Automatically sync esports matches from Liquipedia to your calendar** with customizable filters for competitions and teams.
+**Automatically sync esports matches to your calendar** with customizable filters for competitions and teams.
 Works with Google Calendar, Apple Calendar, Outlook, and any calendar application that supports iCal/ICS feeds.

 Consider giving it a ⭐️ if you like it to show your support!